Jayson Nix: Philadelphia Phillies

 On January 9, 2014, Nix signed a minor league deal with the Tampa Bay Rays.
 He was traded to the Philadelphia Phillies for cash considerations on March 28, 2014.
 He was outrighted to the Lehigh Valley IronPigs on May 12, but refused the assignment on May 13 and became a free agent.

 Tampa Bay Rays

 On May 16, 2014, Nix signed a minor league deal with the Tampa Bay Rays.
 He was to report to the Triple-A Durham Bulls, and would be able to opt out of the contract if not on the major league roster by July 15.
 Nix was released on August 1, 2014.

 Pittsburgh Pirates

 On August 3, 2014, Nix was signed by the Pittsburgh Pirates.
 Nix was designated for assignment by the Pirates on August 25, 2014.

 Kansas City Royals

 On August 28, Nix was claimed off waivers by the Kansas City Royals.

 Baltimore Orioles

 On February 17, 2015, Nix signed a minor league contract with the Baltimore Orioles.

 Return to Philadelphia Phillies

 On May 16, 2015, Nix was traded to the Philadelphia Phillies for cash considerations.
 He was released on June 23.

+International career

+Nix played on the United States national baseball team at the IBAF 2007 Baseball World Cup.
+He hit .387 over the course of the tournament, with nine runs scored, six RBI, two home runs, 13 putouts, 26 assists, and one error.
+Nix was also named to the tournament all-star team at second base, along with teammate Colby Rasmus (outfield).
+He won the USA Baseball Richard W. "Dick" Case Player of the Year Award in 2007.

+Post-playing career

+On February 25, 2022, the Los Angeles Angels promoted Nix to minor league assistant field coordinator after serving as a coach for the ACL Angels in 2021.
+In January 2024, Nix joined the Angels' coaching staff as an assistant coach.